athnoc-dev/python/README.md

 **My network -> Router (NAT 1) -> ISP router (NAT 2) -> Internet**<br><br>
 The ISP router ip address will block any port forwards to my internal network.<br><br>
 However, I found that the NAT 1 address was actually a reservered WAN ip address range and is accessible from the Internet directly.<br>
-When trying to update my ip address directly with through the Google Domains Dynamic DNS API, it reads the NAT 2 ip address sent by the browser.<br><br>
+When trying to update my ip address directly with through the Google Domains Dynamic DNS API, it reads the NAT 2 ip address sent by the browser.
 So the easy way does not work.<br><br>
 This small script logs into the router and retrieve the WAN ip address and updates the ip address through the Google Domains Dynamic DNS API automatically.<br><br>
 For the browser automation I have used Selenium with a headless Firefox webdriver.<br><br>